rbucks/pelican-uptime/README.md

 Done: Processed 1 article, 0 drafts, 0 hidden articles, 1 page, 0 hidden pages and 0 draft pages in 0.19 seconds.
 ```
 # Deployment to GitHub
+Since GitHub Pages requires the output to compile into the `/docs` folder, which is different than the Pelican default `/output` folder, use this command to deploy.
 ```bash
 $ pelican content -o docs -s pelicanconf.py
 $ ghp-import docs